theY4Kman/flango/README.md

 # Using `flango.request` with regular Django views

-Flango wraps your view functions in order to provide the `request` object elsewhere.
-This means that when a your code which accesses `flango.request` is called from a regular Django view, it will fail.
+Flango wraps your view functions to provide the `request` object globally.
+When your form or other code which accesses `flango.request` is called from a regular Django view, it will fail.

 To fix this, add Flango's `global_request_middleware` to your `settings.MIDDLEWARE`:
 ```python